igorwojda/android-showcase/README.md

 ## Architecture

-Feature-related code is placed inside one of the feature modules.
+By dividing a problem into smaller and easier to solve sub-problems, we can reduce the complexity of designing and maintaining a large system.
+Each module is independent build-block serving a clear purpose.
 We can think about each feature as the reusable component, equivalent of [microservice](https://en.wikipedia.org/wiki/Microservices) or private library.

 The modularized code-base approach provides a few benefits:

+- reusability - enable code sharing and building multiple apps from the same foundation.
+Apps should be a sum of their
+- features where the features are organized as separate modules.
-- better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
-Each module has a clear API.
+- [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) - each module has a clear API.
   Feature-related classes live in different modules and can't be referenced without explicit module dependency.
+We strictly control what is exposed to other parts of your codebase.
 - features can be developed in parallel eg. by different teams
 - each feature can be developed in isolation, independently from other features
-- faster compile time
+- faster build time

-### Module types and module dependencies
+### Module Types And Module Dependencies

 This diagram presents dependencies between project modules (Gradle sub-projects).